merlinschumacher/esp8266-clock/README.md

 ### Time settings

 To enable a fluid progression of brightness between seconds set the fluid motion option.

-It is a little buggy.
+You can select the style of the hour hand.
+The "simple" mode is just one pixel lighting up.
+The "wide" mode is three pixels with the outer ones dimmed.
+The "split" mode is three pixels with the middle one off.

 To have the clock light up in a rainbow color on the hour just check the box.